Revisiting Node Affinity Prediction in Temporal Graphs: Method

 \textbf{Key Properties of \ourmethod{}.} We note that \ourmethod{} generalizes EMA and other heuristics by allowing the gates $\rvz_h$ and $\rvz_s$ to adapt to new information, in contrast to a fixed $\alpha$.
 Large gate values enable the model to retain long-term information when beneficial.
 Notably, \ourmethod{} does not rely on neighbors’ hidden states, unlike other memory-based TGNNs, and therefore is compatible with the t-Batch mechanism \citep{kumar2019predicting}, enabling efficient batching without missing updates.
 In addition, we show in \Cref{app:experiments} that incorporating global information via $\rvg$ can improve the accuracy of the predicted affinity vector when global trends affect the nodes' affinities.

-\textbf{\ourmethod{} for large-scale graphs.} For graphs with $N$ nodes, the number of learnable parameters in \ourmethod{} scales as $O(N)$, which can be prohibitive for graphs with millions of nodes.
+\rebuttal{\textbf{\ourmethod{} for large-scale graphs.} For graphs with $N$ nodes, the number of learnable parameters in \ourmethod{} scales as $O(N)$, which can be prohibitive for graphs with millions of nodes.
 To make \ourmethod{} practical at this scale, we introduce a sparsified affinity prediction pipeline.
 Specifically, for each node we retain only the entries corresponding to candidate target nodes.
 In real-world settings, such as streaming services where users and movies are nodes and interactions are edges, we are interested in each user’s affinity to movies rather than to other users.
 In practice, this substantially reduces the parameter count of \ourmethod{}.
 For example, on the tgbn-token dataset \citep{shamsi2022chartalist}, which records user–token interactions, \ourmethod{} requires about (5{,}000) parameters, while the graph contains over (60{,}000) nodes.
+We further provide a detailed empirical runtime and memory analysis of \ourmethod{} in \Cref{app:complexity}.}